MaayanLab/clustergrammer-docs/docs/_build_html/_sources/getting_started.txt

   :alt: Web application heatmap
   :target: http://amp.pharm.mssm.edu/clustergrammer/viz_sim_mats/58a492b4a63cb826f0be6476/rc_two_cats.txt

   Above is an example clustergram visualization produced by the :ref:`clustergrammer_web`.
-Clustergrammer produces three views of your data and the clustered heatmap view is shown above.
+Clustergrammer produces three views of your data; the clustered heatmap view is shown above.

 **Similarity Matrix View**